Plane Polarization in Comptonization process : a Monte Carlo study: General results and Comparison with observations

 \subsection{Multi scattering}

-As mentioned, to set up the MC calculations for multi scattering we use mainly two facts, a) the angle between scattering plane of previous and next scattering is the angle of polarization of previous scattered photon; b) recalculation of $\theta'_e$ wrt $(k \times k')$-next where $\theta'_e$ was earlier $\theta$-angle of electric vector of previous scattered photon (now for next scattering, it is an incident photon) in $(k \times k')$-prev local coordinate.
-We check the MC results for multi scattering using the case I with $\theta_i \equiv [0,\pi]$, since in this case the scattered photon has $\sim$0.3 degree of polarization in all directions (or, for all $\theta_s$).
+To verify the MC calculations for multi scattering we consider the case I with $\theta_i \equiv [0,\pi]$, as in this case the scattered photon has PD $\sim$0.33 in all directions of $\theta_s$.
 We first compute (say, first method) the $P$ value of 2nd times scattered photon for this case.
-Next, we consider (say, 2nd method) a partially polarized incident photon with $P$ = 0.3, $\chi$ = 90 degree and $(k \times k')$ lies either on the meridian plane or perpendicular to the meridian plane (and here, for 0.7 fraction of unpolarized photon, the $(k \times k')$ lies randomly), and estimate the $P$ after single scattering.
+Next, we consider (say, 2nd method) a partially polarized incident photon with $P$ = 0.33, $\chi$ = 90 degree and $(k \times k')$ lies either on the meridian plane or perpendicular to the meridian plane (and here, for 0.66 fraction of unpolarized photons, the $(k \times k')$ lies randomly), and estimate the $P$ after single scattering.
 We find that for both methods the result qualitatively agrees, with $P$ $\sim 0.1-0.12$ on a given meridian plane.

 Interestingly, we find that for all cases, I $-$ V, after 3-4 numbers of scattering, the maximum $P$ value is reduced to $\sim$ 0.02 - 0.05 on any meridian plane.
 Here, again we consider a Thomson regime and almost rest electron.
 Therefore, for all cases and average scattering number $>$ 4, the emergent scattered photon is mainly unpolarized with averaged maximum $P \sim 0.035$.
-Here, we like to point out that if these emergent photons again freshly scatter in optically thin corona with average scattering number $\sim$1 then the $P$ $\&$ $\chi$ will be determined as case V.
+Here, we like to point out that if these emergent photons again freshly scatter in optically thin corona with average scattering number $\sim$1 then the $P$ $\&$ $\chi$ will be described like case V.